matigastirami/services-infra/readme.md

 * [Terraform](http://replace-this-link.com)
 * [Terragrunt](https://terragrunt.gruntwork.io/docs/getting-started/install/)

+# How to provide infrastructure
+1. Make sure you have TF and Terragrunt installed
+2. cd into some environment folder (example `cd environment/dev`)
+3. Run `terragrunt run-all init` to start repositories (TODO: manage remote state in a S3 bucket)
+4. Run `terragrunt run-all apply` to create the infrastructure

+# How to destroy the infrastructure
+1. cd into some environment folder (example `cd environment/dev`)
+2. Run `terragrunt run-all destroy`

+# About terragrunt
+* Terragrunt `run-all` make sure the dependency tree is created in order, so there is no need to go module by module executing the apply command

 ## Useful commands TF
 * Installing all the providers/plugins: `terraform init` (similar to npm install)
 * Formatting files: `terraform fmt`